What Is a Second Mortgage and How Do You Qualify for a Great Interest Rate in Today’s Marketplace?

 As I mentioned earlier, the second mortgage loan is secured by your home, just like your first mortgage.
 If you fail to pay it, the bank can take your home, typically after you are 60 or 90 days late on the loan.

 Many home owners are attracted to second mortgages again in this year because interest rates are so low.
 We may see a surge in 2nd mortgage applications if the Federal Reserve raises key interest rates as anticipated.
 If you are thinking about getting a second mortgage, we want to tell you some very important information so you can make a good decision.

 What Are the Types of Second Mortgages?

 Fixed home equity loan: This is a lump sum of cash that is based upon how much equity you have in your home.
 You get the cash in your bank account all at once, which can be appropriate for many large expenses.
 Note that you will pay interest on the entire sum of money as soon as you receive it.
 The interest rate is usually fixed.
 If you have low Fico scores, you should ask about home equity loans and bad credit as they are available for borrowers that meet the lender’s criteria.
 We suggest that you shop and compare offers from second-mortgage lenders and brokers.

 Interest only home equity line of credit: This is a line of credit on your home’s equity that you can draw out as you need it, within a certain period of time, usually 10 years.
 It is an interest only payment for the draw period, and then you pay interest and principle once the draw period is over.
 You only need to pay interest on the amount of money you have taken out.
 See today’s HELOC rates.

 How to Make the Most of Your Second Mortgage Transaction

 There are few limits on how you can use your equity that you tap in your second mortgage.
-Many Americans use a second mortgage to pay for large expenditures:
+Many Americans use a 2nd mortgage loan to pay for large expenditures: